mtsmn/IoT/contact.md

 # Contacting {{site.data.keyword.iot_short_notm}} support
 {: #gettinghelp}

 You have several options for getting in touch for support using {{site.data.keyword.iot_full}}, such as getting help through a forum, or through Slack, or by opening a support ticket.
+You can even submit your own ideas for enhancements to {{site.data.keyword.iot_short_notm}} by using the ideas portal.

 ## Forums